AdimisDev/react-schema-form/README.md

 ## Technical Features

-- [ ] Fluid: All fields automatically adjust their width to fully cover the form.
-- [ ] Panel: Form inside a Card.
 - [ ] State Persist: By default persist the form response in localstorage, and can switch between sessionStorage or nothing using `persistFormResponse: 'localStorage' | 'sessionStorage' | null` of `ISchemaForm`.
 - [x] Predefined Field Zod Validation: Dynamically generate validation schema for all the predefined field based on provided `validations` of `IFieldSchema` for zodResolver to be used as a resolver for useForm of React Hook Form.
 - [x] Render Custom Fields: Render custom form fields using a render prop.